jthegedus/asdf-gcloud/README.md

 # Contributing

 Contributions of any kind welcome!
-See the [contributing guide](contributing.md).
+See the [contributing guide](contributing.md) for a list of items to tackle.

 [Thanks goes to these contributors](https://github.com/jthegedus/asdf-gcloud/graphs/contributors)!